Module ngx_http_limit_req_module

 limit_req_zone

-The ngx_http_limit_req_module module (0.7.21) allows to limit the number of requests per defined key, in particular, the number of requests from a single IP address.
+The ngx_http_limit_req_module module (0.7.21) is used to limit the request processing rate per a defined key, in particular, the processing rate of requests coming from a single IP address.
 The limitation is done using the “leaky bucket” method.

 Example Configuration